DworkinLab/Protocols/OlympusBX43_Microscope_general.md

 - As is commonly the case, the higher magnification lenses (10X, 20X and 40X) need to be used with the condensor in, so you will need to set up the microscope under [Kohler Illumination](http://microscopy.berkeley.edu/courses/TLM/condenser/kohler.html).
 This takes less than 1 minute, and is worth checking each time when you are using the scope.

+## Some specifics about the filters we have
+- DAPI filter (OSF-D50LPBX3, DAPI-50LP-A-OFF; 377/50X, BS409, 409M).
+Is to be used for Hoechst 33342

 ## Using the microscope for capturing wing images **just for splining**

 ## Using the microscope for capturing wing images for **splining and/or wing hair counts**